msazurestackworkloads/azurestack-gallery/kubernetes/docs/README.md

 The Azure Container Service Engine (acs-engine) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure.

 This fork should be used to deploy Kubernetes cluster to Microsoft Azure Stack instances.
 At the moment, only the `generate` and `deploy` commands are supported on Azure Stack.
-Supporting the remaining commands is already on the team's backlog.
+We are working on adding support for the `scale` and `upgrade` commands.

 # How to Deploy a Kubernetes Cluster